jrbr/cscs/project_proposal/Model_Proposal_Joe_Brenner.md

 * _List of agent-owned variables_
-	* input_neurons  - a list of neurons that give input to this neuron
+	* layer - the number of the layer the neuron is contained in
 	* input_weights - a list of the connection weights between the neurons listed in input_neurons and this neuron
 	* summed_input - the total sum of all the weighted inputs to this neuron
 	* output - the activation value of this neuron